top of page

 During the February 2024 trial, the vigilante claimed that she was part of a plot to send photos of dogs off leash to a community paper.
 She had already sent a submission to the council stating that dogs should be destroyed for breaching council rules.
 A council dog ranger led the vigilante to believe that, if my dog was caught off leash three times, there would be dire consequences.

 I was offered mistrials twice due to vigilantes trying to pervert the course of justice.
 The vigilante passed a note to the prosecutor while still under cross-examination.
 Another vigilante then whispered answers to her.
+It was obvious that, knowing that I filmed the incident, the conspirators were trying to sabotage the trial so they could claim that I "got off on a technicality."
 I wanted a verdict, the trial continued, and the judge recorded minutes so the vigilantes’ offending could be addressed later.

 I was acquitted.
 My physical evidence unravelled the vigilantes’ plot.
 Despite my lawyer asking that local police not be involved with the complaints against the vigilantes, they still interfered.